AvinashRamachandruni/pdh-building-data-hub/README.md

 ## General Instructions
 This NestJS application can simply be deployed locally using the standard node deployment process.

 For this application, there is a server configuration required to access the data sources.
 At this moment, it is done using the .env file in the project main directory. create a file manually and configure the following four properties in the created file.
-Please note that key must be modified.
+Please note that key must not be modified.

 ```bash
 $ MONGO_SERVER=mongodb://localhost:27017